SampsonCrowley/sampsonjs/README.md

 All pieces use ES6 modules and only ESmodules. build using the framework of *your* choice

 Every piece is written to be lightweight and individually require-able.
 Only include what you want to include.

+## Development

+To tag a new Version:

+`yarn workspace @sampsonjs/packagename version <strategy>`

+where strategy is:

+- major
+- minor
+- patch
+- prerelease

+To release a new version:

+`yarn workspace @sampsonjs/packagename npm publish`